Cy Young

 Denton True "Cy" Young (March 29, 1867 – November 4, 1955) was an American Major League Baseball (MLB) pitcher.
 Born in Gilmore, Ohio, he worked on his family's farm as a youth before starting his professional baseball career.
 Young entered the major leagues in 1890 with the National League's Cleveland Spiders and pitched for them until 1898.
 He was then transferred to the St. Louis Cardinals franchise.
 In 1901, Young jumped to the American League and played for the Boston Red Sox franchise until 1908, helping them win the 1903 World Series.
 He finished his career with the Cleveland Naps and Boston Rustlers, retiring in 1911.

 Young was one of the hardest-throwing pitchers in the game early in his career.
 After his speed diminished, he relied more on his control and remained effective into his forties.
 By the time Young retired, he had established numerous pitching records, some of which have stood for over a century.
-He holds MLB records for the most career wins, with 511, along with most career losses, innings pitched, games started, and complete games.
+He holds MLB records for the most career wins, with 511, along with most career losses, earned runs, hits allowed, innings pitched, games started, batters faced, and complete games.
 He led his league in wins during five seasons and pitched three no-hitters, including a perfect game in 1904.

-Young was elected to the National Baseball Hall of Fame in 1937.
-In 1956, one year after his death, the Cy Young Award was created to annually honor the best pitcher in the Major Leagues (later each League) of the previous season.
+In 1937, Young was elected to the National Baseball Hall of Fame.
+He is often regarded as one of the greatest pitchers of all time, as well as a pioneer of modern pitching.
+In 1956, one year after his death, the Cy Young Award was created to annually honor the best pitcher in the Major Leagues (later each League) of the previous season, cementing his name as synonymous with excellence in pitching.

 Early life

-Cy Young was the oldest child born to Nancy (Mottmiller) and McKinzie Young, Jr., and was christened Denton True Young.
+Cy Young was the oldest child born to Nancy (Mottmiller) and McKinzie Young Jr., and was christened Denton True Young.
 He was of part German descent.
 The couple had four more children: Jesse Carlton, Alonzo, Ella, and Anthony.
 When the couple married, McKinzie's father gave him the 54 acre of farm land he owned.
 Young was born in Gilmore, a tiny farming community located in Washington Township, Tuscarawas County, Ohio.
 He was raised on one of the local farms and went by the name Dent Young in his early years.
 Young was also known as "Farmer Young" and "Farmboy Young".
 Young stopped his formal education after he completed the sixth grade so he could help out on the family's farm.
 In 1885, Young moved with his father to Nebraska, and in the summer of 1887, they returned to Gilmore.

 Young played for many amateur baseball leagues during his youth, including a semi-professional Carrollton team in 1888.
 Young pitched and played second base.
 The first box score known containing the name Young came from that season.
 In that game, Young played first base and had three hits in three at-bats.
 After the season, Young received an offer to play for the minor league Canton team, which started Young's professional career.